sroberge24/Calculated-Average-Program-/README.md

 # Calculated-Average-Program-
 This Python program calculates the average score from three previous test results from the user inputs.
 A personalized message is also shown expressing the need for improvement to praise.
+The code uses specific get_average(), check_average(), and main() functions to handle, calculate, average, and call other functions in order.
+Conditional statements are also used to evaluate the average score and display the personalized messages to the user inputting the data.
+This program is a simple, yet interactive piece of code useful for understanding mathematical functions in Python.